Position Paper Information & Submission Guidelines

 What Are Position Papers?

 Position papers are a key part of each delegate’s preparation for the committee experience.
 It must outline the position of your country or character on the topic(s) of your committee, and effective position papers will include the ideas you may actually pass in your committee’s final resolution.
 Think of your position paper as a way to come into the conference with researched ideas about what you would like to do.
-Chairs will appreciate well-written and well-researched position papers which show that you are invested in the conference.
+Chairs will appreciate well-written and well-researched position papers, which show that you are invested in the conference, and the best in each committee will be honored with a Research Award.

 What Should Position Papers Include?